Amine695/Amine695/README.md

 ## 📰 Headlines
-- 🏢 Currently working at the [Heritage Sciences Foundation](https://www.sciences-patrimoine.org/)
+- 🏢 Currently working at the [Heritage Sciences Foundation](https://www.sciences-patrimoine.org/) as a Data Scientist
 - 🎓 Education : MSc in Applied Mathematics & Computer Science at [Polytech Sorbonne](https://www.polytech.sorbonne-universite.fr)
-- 🧠 Specialization in Data Science and AI at the [Laval university](https://www.ulaval.ca/)
+- 🧠 Specialization in Data Science and databases at the [Laval university](https://www.ulaval.ca/)

 ## 🚀 My Projects

 * 🌐 Machine/Deep Learning :
     - [Transformers](https://github.com/Amine695/TimeSeriesProject) - Study of time series with complex models to make forecasting on our data (with Capgemini)
     - [Spotify](https://github.com/Amine695/MLProject) - Study of the popularity of musics with a Spotify database using machine learning models.

-* ⚙️ Data Science :
     - [Data Analysis Project](https://github.com/Amine695/DataAnalysisProject) - A R project about classification, clustering, regression, forecasting and more !
+    - [Datagotchi project](https://github.com/Amine695/datagotchi) - Web Application whose aim is to predict the intentions of votes based on lifestyle using ML models

 * ⚡ High Performance Computing :
     - [HPC Project](https://github.com/Amine695/Projet-HPC) - C project to parallelize the Block-Lanczos algorithm using MPI and OpenMP